CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 county.

 To be honest, this is a little surprising in places.
-I expected more food service workers in general, and I’m surprised at how many elementary and middle school teachers are workers in higher income households.
+I expected more service industry workers in FC and NHC, and I’m surprised at how many elementary and middle school teachers are workers in higher income households.
 Either I have the exact wrong impression of how much teachers are paid or it’s a common occupation for people whose partners/spouses pull in big money.
-And yet, \#thestruggle: adjuncts and GAs in Tolland County (UConn) getting those minimum wage grad school stipends while profs in New Haven and Middlesex Counties make six figures teaching half the load.
+And yet, \#thestruggle: adjuncts and GAs in Tolland County (UConn) getting those minimum wage grad school stipends while profs in Middlesex Counties make six figures teaching half the load.

 **Mark brought up a good point about common occupations (like teachers, cashiers) present in each income band.
-If this is used in the report, it might be best to look at the output and cherry pick some representative occupations.**
+If this is used in the report, it might be best to just look at the output table and cherry pick some representative occupations.**

+**An alternative approach, similar to I think what was used in the DC report, is to look at like QWI data to determine which occupations’ average salaries in each county most closely align with the income band.
+However, that’s an individual’s salary versus a household’s income.**

 <table>